 - Freshmen are admitted into the University of Florida by the Office of Admissions.
 You may declare the Plant Science major on your application.

 - All Florida students wishing to enter the Plant Science major as a transfer student must have an A.A. degree from a Florida state or community college.
 The students must also have completed certain critical-tracking classes which differ by major and/or specialization.
-This is the link to College of Agricultural and Life Science (CALS) Transfer Guide.
-In this guide you can find the requirements for transfer for all majors in CALS.
-This guide also contains the contact information for all the personnel who can help you with with any major in CALS that you have interest in.
+This is the link to the College of Agricultural and Life Science (CALS) Transfer Guide.
+In this guide, you can find the requirements for transfer for all majors in CALS.
+This guide also contains the contact information for all the personnel who can help you with any major in CALS that you have interest in.
 Please don’t hesitate to contact us — we are here to help!
 If you are a transfer student from outside of Florida, please contact the UF Admissions office for details on admission requirements.

 What is the Innovation Academy at the University of Florida?

 Innovation Academy (IA) is a new way of experiencing the undergraduate college experience.
 IA gives students a small-college experience focused on delivering curricular and co-curricular experiences centered on innovation, creativity, entrepreneurship, ethics and leadership.
 IA students take courses on campus during the spring and summer, leaving the fall free for online courses, study abroad, internships, research, community service and/or employment.
-IA students follow this spring-summer on campus schedule throughout their entire degree program.
+IA students follow this spring-summer on-campus schedule throughout their entire degree program.